Lise Gautreau: Career

-Lise Gautreau competed for Canada in the rhythmic gymnastics individual all-around competition at the 1988 Summer Olympics in Seoul.
+Gautreau competed in the individual competition at the 1988 Summer Olympics in Seoul.
 There she tied for 32nd place in the preliminary (qualification) round and did not advance to the final.
+Her pianist, who played live accompaniment for her routines, was Roger Lord.
+The Olympics were Gautreau's last competition.
+She had stress fractures from overuse injuries and was struggling to keep her weight at the expected level.